 These are just a few of the reasons why so many users have begun transitioning from SABnzbd to NZBGet.

 The purpose of this article, then, is to help both new users and those that want to fully explore what the software has to offer.
 We will cover the very basic topics such as installation and configuration and some of the more complex topics such as automation.
 Hopefully, you'll find everything that you need here and be on your way to making great use of this phenomenal NZB downloader.

 NZBGet's Unique Feature List

-It is Faster than Other Usenet Downloaders
+It is Faster than Other NZB Downloaders

 In addition, it is efficiently designed to optimize the process of repairing and piecing files together.
 In fact, it has been designed with efficiency as a key objective of the design.